 The designs, templates, and interactive online services have been highly effective.
 I am not sure anyone else could have come close to what GEO delivered.

 In the New Normal, you need faster, smarter strategic thinking to sustain success.
-A proven solution is tapping the power of Collective Intelligence virtually with the GEO Collaboration System.
+A proven solution is tapping the power of Collective Intelligence virtually to: (a) simplify the logistics of having the right minds together: (b) allow a broad spectrum of thought to be quickly captured, synthesized, and translated into action.

 - Does your organization Think Together frequently about your top challenges?